 Shop around and check prices both on the high street and online to ensure you’re getting the best deal.

-Make use of comparison sites such as Kelkoo and Pricerunner which will help you root out the best prices.
+Make use of comparison sites such as Kelkoo and Pricerunner which will help you root out the best prices, or use a site like Alertr to keep track of the item you want, then get an email when the price drops.
 LatestDeals is another great site for finding special offers.

 10 Don’t pay full price for presents, food and other items

 Wait for two-for-one offers and other deals – especially on items such as wine and champagne.
 Also make use of loyalty points and rewards that you’ve accrued with stores such as Tesco, Sainsbury’s and Boots.

 Remember to check out discount sites, such as Promotional Codes and VoucherCodes, and also cashback sites, such as TopCashback or Quidco where you can earn money as you spend.